etnapoli/HW-implementation-real-valued-AlphaEvolve-matrix-mul/02_HDL_proposed_circuit/README.md

 This folder contains the SystemVerilog source code for the implementation of the AlphaEvolve  algorithm for 4x4 real-valued matrix multiplication.

-** CODE IS HIDDEN AND WILL BE RELEASED AFTER THE PAPER RELATED TO THIS WORK HAS BEEN ACCEPTED**

 ## Contents
 - `matrix_mult_4x4_alphaevolve_dumas.sv` — SystemVerilog description of the proposed implementation of the AlphaEvolve algorithm for 4×4 real-valued matrix multiplication described in **[1]** and **[2]**.